MartinRovang/nnUNet_MedSeg/documentation/prediction.md

 After successfully training (or TL) a model, users should copy the folder named after the dataset from `output_nnUNet_train` (or `output_transferLearning`) to the `model` directory within the prediction set.

 The workflow involves placing a ⚠️**COPY**⚠️ of the image they wish to get predictions for into the `input_nnUNet_predict` folder.
-After the prediction process concludes, the corresponding segmentation masks will be available in the `output_nnUNet_folder` and the input image will be ⚠️**DELETED**⚠️.
+After the prediction process concludes, the corresponding segmentation masks will be available in the `output_nnUNet_predict` and the input image will be ⚠️**DELETED**⚠️.

 ## Running the Prediction Script